jackoalan/llvm-mos/README.md

     iterations.
   - The L and O characters are placed in registers, since a transfer is cheaper than an immediate load, and these letters are used twice.

-TODO:
-  - For some reason, the 'E' is placed in Y, then moved to A, when it would be more efficient to load it directly to A, since the letter is only used once.

 ### Size Optimized (-Os)